worldnamer/twoyears/README.md

 -John

 ##Next Steps
- - Refactor Tag to be a many-to-many relationship with Commit to improve querying, and to support properties on tags
  - Add tag page so I can see tag-specific charts, and set tag properties; particularly color
  - Add repository to Commit so that I can add commits from my other projects from this time
  - Create a GitHub commit hook to pull in new commits